Esri/solution.js/README.md

 ### Instructions

-You can install dependencies (and bootstrap lerna) by cloning the repository and running:
+You can install dependencies by cloning the repository and running:

 ```bash
 npm install